D3fy/hosted/README.md

 A quick and dirty application to resolve a DNS name and determine if that address resolves locally.

-The primary motiviation for writing hosted was to determine if a floating/Virtual address is on the local machine.
+The primary motivation for writing hosted was to determine if a floating/Virtual address is on the local machine.